-This easy-to-make Italian Egg Drop Soup is a variation of the traditional recipe Stracciatella Alla Romana.
+This quick and easy-to-make Italian Egg Drop Soup is a variation of the traditional recipe for Stracciatella Alla Romana.
 Sauteed shallots and tomatoes add a splash of color and texture.

 Serve this comforting soup with your favorite flatbread, focaccia, or a slice of yeast-free honey wheat bread.